PGA of America Logo

 The logo features the letters “PGA,” representing “Professional Golfers’ Association.”
 The abbreviation is written in the circle’s center and is once again duplicated separately on the right.
 In the first instance, it’s small and white; in the second, it’s large and gold.
 The same bold font with massive serifs is used for both versions.

-The letter “G,” in the center of the circle, divides the golf attributes: two clubs, a ball, and its stand.
-Below is the founding year of the organization – 1916.
-The sports equipment is depicted in blue and looks like Jolly Roger: the crossed clubs perform the role of bones, and the ball serves as a kind of skull.
+The letter “G” at the center of the circle divides the golf attributes into two: two clubs, a ball, and its stand.
+Below is the organization’s founding year: 1916.
+The sports equipment is depicted in blue and resembles a Jolly Roger: the crossed clubs serve as bones, and the ball serves as a kind of skull.
 In this case, the logo symbolizes excitement, fun, and joyful anticipation.

-The golden circle has a blue frame in the form of a ring.
+The golden circle has a blue ring-shaped frame.
 It contains the association’s full name, with the words “OF AMERICA” specifically located at the bottom to stand out.
 Thus, the designers decided to emphasize the organization’s national affiliation.

 Font and Colors

-The phrase “Professional Golfers’ Association of America” uses a font from the Gotham family, while the abbreviation uses a bold typeface with wide serifs.
+The phrase “Professional Golfers’ Association of America” uses a Gotham-family font, while the abbreviation uses a bold typeface with wide serifs.
 The emblem looks attractive and dynamic thanks to diverse typography – just what a sports brand needs.

 White is the accent color, but it is not the only one.
-Besides, PGA uses its signature shades of Madeira Classic Navy 1043 and Madeira Classic Gold 1273, which create a feeling of luxury and prestige together.
+Besides, PGA uses its signature shades of Madeira Classic Navy 1043 and Madeira Classic Gold 1273, which together create a feeling of luxury and prestige.